nikitavoloboev/data/docs/design/figma/figma-plugins.md

 - [Fae.dev](https://www.fae.dev/) - Figma design to high quality code.
 - [Figma Selector](https://github.com/reiddraper/figma-selector)
 - [Sync Design Tokens](https://github.com/Suleiman19/sync-design-tokens-figma) - Automatically create and update Figma Styles from a design tokens .
+- [Auto Documentation](https://www.figma.com/community/plugin/1134018716847999330/Auto-Documentation) - With one click, this plugin documents all of the color and font styles for you.